The Evolving Landscape of CDK4/6 Inhibitors in Adjuvant HR+/HER2– Breast Cancer

 The landscape for hormone receptor–positive, HER2-negative breast cancer has been profoundly reshaped by the integration of CDK4/6 inhibitors.
 These agents have rapidly become a cornerstone of treatment in the adjuvant setting, particularly for patients with high-risk disease, including those who have received prior chemotherapy.

-CancerNetwork® spoke with Heather McArthur, MD, Komen Distinguished Chair in Clinical Breast Cancer Research at UT Southwestern Medical Center, at the International Congress on the Future of Breast Cancer East, hosted by Physician’s Education Resource®, spoke about how this study demonstrated an 8.5% improvement observed with the addition of pembrolizumab (Keytruda) in neoadjuvant therapy, which translates into a meaningful event-free survival (EFS) benefit.
+CancerNetwork® spoke with Heather McArthur, MD, Komen Distinguished Chair in Clinical Breast Cancer Research at the University of Texas Southwestern Medical Center, at the International Congress on the Future of Breast Cancer® East, hosted by Physicians' Education Resource®, spoke about how findings from this study demonstrated an 8.5% improvement with the addition of pembrolizumab (Keytruda) in neoadjuvant therapy, which translates into a meaningful event-free survival benefit.

 Transcript: